 Registering a property through a Thai company also involves the payment of taxes and fees.
 The business registration fee of a Thai company, whose director is a foreigner, will cost about 30,000 baht depending of the size of the authorized capital of the company.

 A withholding tax, which needs to be paid by the seller, is normally 1% of the estimated value of the property, which is levied upon sale.
 However, the amount varies slightly depending on if the seller is an individual or an entity.

-In complexes and condominiums, additional monthly fees are charged for the maintenance of the common areas, garbage collection, security, parking, cleaning of the common pool, sinking funds, and technical services.
+In complexes and condominiums, additional monthly fees for the maintenance of the common areas, garbage collection, security, parking, cleaning of the common pool, sinking funds, and technical services are charged.
 The amount of such payments, as a rule, depends on the size of the property.
-For owners of detached villas, maintenance of the property and keeping it in good condition will cost approximately 10-50,000 baht monthly, depending on the size of the garden, the pool that requires regular cleaning and other things.
-Electricity and water are paid in addition and the cost of these depend on the location of the property.
+For owners of detached villas, maintenance and upkeep will cost approximately 10,000-50,000 baht monthly, depending on the size of the garden, pool, and other parts of the property that require regular cleaning and maintenance.
+In addition, electricity and water charges also need to be paid, whose costs depend on the location of the property.
 In complexes and condominiums, the costs may differ from the general state ones due to different meter arrangements.

 Those renting out properties are obliged to pay 12.5% of the income received annually.
-Also, in Thailand, there is an annual land tax, but it is so low at just a few baht per rai, that it is paid every few years.
+Also, in Thailand, there is an annual land tax, which is low as few baht per rai and only needs to be paid every few years.